bioinfo-pf-curie/raw-qc/README.md

 # Raw-QC Pipeline

-### A pipeline to control the quality and trim adapter of FastQ files.
+### A pipeline to control the quality and trim adapters of FastQ files.

 Raw-QC is a standard quality control pipeline written in bash.
 Input reads (paired or single) adapters are removed with Autotropos a wrapper of Atropos.